"I am counting to 50," the girl cried.

 He was ten years old and he spent his vacations at the beach with his parents and Fotini, his six-year-old sister.
 They were playing in the dunes this morning.
 They were with a group of friends of around their own age who they'd met quite by accident on the beach.
 They were playing hide-and-seek.

-So, while the girls counted, André went as quickly as possible to find a good hiding spot.
+So, while one of the girls counted, André went as quickly as possible to find a good hiding spot.
 He saw a hollow in the dune, jumped in the sand, let himself roll for a moment and then froze.

 When you play this game, once you think you're out of sight, you don't move and you observe what's around you.
 André discovered a den of some kind, a fox or rabbit hole, among the beach grass that danced in the wind.
 In the half-light, at the bottom, something was shining.